jedi661/UoFiddlerPixel/README.md

 - Added functionality to update the count of occupied and free sound IDs in real-time when sounds are added, removed, or the view is reloaded.
 - Removed Escape key function, changed F2 key function to Ctrl+E, added Space key function to play/stop sound.
 - Update Nuget Paket.
+- Implemented functionality in the ServerStartBox for selecting, saving, and loading paths for the ServUO directory and Visual Studio, as well as for starting the ServUO server or another server directly through the .exe.

 Version : 4.12.3
 - Add Items Image Colors and Update.